TerminatorJ/Spatialformer/README.md

 ![SpatialFormer](./rm_figs/github_main_figure.png)

 ## Overview
-Spatial transcriptomics quantifies gene expression within its spatial context, significantly advancing biomedical research.
-Understanding gene spatial expression and the organization of multicellular systems is vital for disease diagnosis and studying biological processes.
-However, existing models often struggle to integrate gene expression data with cellular spatial information effectively.
-In this study, we introduce SpatialFormer, a hybrid framework combining convolutional networks and transformers to learn single-cell multimodal and multi-scale information in the niche context, including expression data and subcellular gene spatial distribution.
-Pre-trained on 300 million cell pairs from 12 million spatially resolved single cells across 62 Xenium slides, SpatialFormer merges gene spatial expression profiles with cell niche information via the pair-wise training strategy.
-Our findings demonstrate that SpatialFormer distills biological signals across various tasks, including single-cell batch correction, cell-type annotation, co-localization detection, and identifying gene pairs that are critical for the immune cell-cell interactions involved in the regulation of lung fibrosis.
-These advancements enhance our understanding of cellular dynamics and offer new pathways for applications in biomedical research.
+Spatial transcriptomics quantifies gene expression within its spatial context, making significant advances in biomedical research possible.
+Understanding the spatial expression of genes and how multicellular systems are organised is vital for diagnosing diseases and studying biological processes.
+However, existing models often struggle to effectively integrate gene expression data with cellular spatial information.
+In this study, we introduce SpatialFormer: a hybrid framework that combines convolutional networks and transformers in order to learn single-cell multi-scale information within a niche context.
+This includes expression data and the subcellular spatial distribution of genes.
+Pre-trained on 700 million cell pairs from 17 million spatially resolved single cells across 71 Xenium slides, SpatialFormer merges gene spatial expression profiles with cell niche information via a pairwise training strategy.
+Our findings demonstrate that SpatialFormer can distil biological signals across various tasks, including single-cell batch correction, cell-type annotation, co-localisation detection and the identification of gene pairs critical to immune cell-cell interactions involved in the regulation of lung fibrosis.
+These advancements enhance our understanding of cellular dynamics and open up new avenues for applications in biomedical research.

 ## Updates